The Essence of Technology and Art#

 This world is not there for me as mere world of facts and affairs, but, with the same immediacy as a world of values, a world of goods, a practical world.
 Without further effort on my part I find the things before me furnished not only with the qualities that benefit their positive nature, but with value-characters such as beautiful or ugly, agreeable or disagreeable, pleasant or unpleasant, and so forth.
 Things in their immediacy stand there as objects to be used, the “table” with its “books”, the “glass to drink from”, the “vase”, the “piano” and so forth […] The same considerations apply of course just as well to the men and beasts in my surroundings as to “mere things”.
 They are my “friends” or my “foes”, my “servants” or “superiors”, “strangers” or “relatives” and so forth. – Edmund Husserl

-Equipment vanishes from our world.
-Only if it breaks or fails to perform as expected it introduces itself again as present-at-hand (vorhanden).
-Otherwise, it simply serves as a medium through which we experience our world.
-For Heidegger, technology withdraws from our attention and becomes transparent.
+For Heidegger, technology withdraws from our attention and becomes transparent as we use it.
 And if it does, it is all the more genuinely what it is.
-In that sense, it needs us to be.
-Furthermore, we don’t experience the technology itself, but rather the world through it.
+In that sense, it needs us to be; to act itself out.
+Furthermore, we don’t experience technology itself, but rather the world through it.
 Consequently, technology introduces its own mode of seeing.

 Given that technology represents a mode of understanding the world, and acknowledging that our understanding of the world is not entirely self-determined, this perspective seems to envelop us; it is greater than us as individuals.
 Heidegger sees the highest danger of technology as its potential to erode our ability to interpret reality profoundly.
 The moment we start viewing ourselves as manipulable raw materials, we cease to see ourselves as the ultimate source from which fresh interpretations of the world can spring.
 Furthermore, technology can trap us in a specific worldview because as soon as we attempt to devise a new way of interpreting the world, we find ourselves trying to exert power over our inherent will to power.
 In essence, we attempt to control our very propensity for control.
 Every effort to overcome this will to power only serves to reinforce it.
 Consequently, every attempt to break free from this technological mindset only propels us back into it.